 Diane Wilush joined United Cerebral Palsy of Georgia in 1994, and has led the organization through tremendous growth, from a small nonprofit serving the Atlanta area to an organization providing comprehensive services for more than 500 individuals and families statewide.
 With more than 35 years experience in developing community based supports and advocating for the rights of people with intellectual and developmental disabilities, Diane has been recognized both locally and nationally for her work.

 Christopher Withrow is the CEO of Anka Behavioral Health in Concord, California.
 He has served the organization for over 15 years.
 Anka has earned national recognition as a premiere behavioral healthcare corporation as a result of our ability to design, implement and operate exceptional cutting-edge programs.
 They serve nearly 15,000 individuals annually and employ close to 1,000 specialized staff members.

 An expert administrator

 We’ve been in this business longer than anyone else.

-In 1982, 501(c) Services was created to administer the first trust in the country to offer a safe way for nonprofits to legally stop paying the state unemployment insurance tax while still covering unemployment charges for former employees.
+In 1982, 501(c) Services, a 100 percent employee-owned company, was created to administer the first trust in the country to offer a safe way for nonprofits to legally stop paying the state unemployment insurance tax while still covering unemployment charges for former employees.